The first day of kindergarten is probably, up until this point, the biggest milestone your child has reached.

 Cut Along a Line With Safety Scissors

 This is another fine motor activity and it takes practice to develop.
-Get your child a pair of safety scissor that they cannot hurt themselves with, or cut up anything you wouldn’t want them cutting.
+Get your child a pair of safety scissors that they cannot hurt themselves with, or cut up anything you wouldn’t want them to cut.

 The best way to start practicing is with these super simple cutting practice strips that I found on Learning with Play At Home.
 These strips require almost no prep, and it’s great little activity to keep your preschooler busy and quiet at the table.